 The list shows the whitelisted items.
 Thick the checkbox next to the items you want to remove from the list, press Delete checked and confirm.
 This removes the item(s) form the whitelist, meaning they will be detected again, when present.

 You can easily export and import the whitelist to/from an external file.
-This will be particularly useful to make baclup copies of the whitelist, or to transfer it to a different computer.
+This will be particularly useful to make backup copies of the whitelist, or to transfer it to a different computer.
 To import the whitelist from a file, press Import list and select the INI file the list was previously exported to.
 To export the list, press Export list and select the INI file path and name you wish to export to.

 When you are done using this feature, press Close / Cancel to close this dialog box.

-Ultra adware killer automatically checks most of the items during the scan.
+Ultra Adware Killer automatically checks most of the items during the scan.
 However, some items may not be checked by defaut, depending on their nature.
 You can check the desired items in just a few seconds.

 After selecting the desired items to remove or fix, you are ready to begin the removal process.

-Some of the selected items will be removed, but others of them will be fixed instead.
+Some of the selected items will be removed, but others will be fixed instead.
 For instance, hijacked browser shortcuts will be fixed, programs are always removed.
 Ultra Adware Killer knows which items it must fix or delete, no action is required from your side.

 Once the removal process is complete, you can read the removal log by pressing the Menu button and then selecting the View removal log menu item.